kytos/documentation/tutorials/napps/create_looping_napp.rst

 ===========

 In order to adjust the polling frequency, let's define a variable in `settings.py`.
-For instance, `STATS_INTERVAL` will store a number, in seconds, that we will use to determine our polling interval.
-In this example, our NApp will get the controller uptime every five seconds.
+For instance, `UPTIME_INTERVAL` will store a number, in seconds, that we will use to determine our polling interval.
+In this example, our NApp will get the controller uptime every fifteen seconds.

 .. code-block:: python

     # Polling frequency
-    STATS_INTERVAL = 5
+    UPTIME_INTERVAL = 15

 main.py